-If every Nigerian groom knows in advance how much the bride price list (they’ll receive) will cost, they will be better prepared and not afraid to meet their inlaws, without delay.
+If every Nigerian groom knows, in advance, how much the bride-price and engagement list (they’ll receive) will cost, they will be better prepared and not afraid to meet their inlaws, without delay.
 The purpose of giving you a peek into the Edo bride price list (below) is to help you plan your introduction ahead of time.
-Use the below bride price list to draw up your marriage introduction budget, and be prepared by saving up before contacting your future in-laws.
+Note that Edo state is made up many sub-tribes and villages, each of which has a slight difference (significant, in some) from the other.
+So, use the below bride price list as a guide to draw up your marriage introduction budget, and be prepared by saving up before contacting your future in-laws.

 - The Holy Bible – 1 (one)

 - 1 suitcase filled with clothes (box of wrappers)

 - 1 bag of salt

 - 25 liters of palm oil for the bride’s mother

 - 1 carton of wine for sundry use (the groom should hold this)

 - 3 crates of malt for women of the lineage